Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 While we''re waiting, let's talk about why we're doing what we're doing.

-Our water is not nearly as clean as we'd like to think and over time, all kinds of little things in our water will accumulate in the bottom of our tank.
+Our water is not nearly as clean as we'd like to think and over time, all kinds of little things in our water will accumulate at the bottom of the tank.
 In addition to what's in our water, the tank itself does corrode and releases bits of this corrosion into the water to join the rest of our deposits at the bottom.
-This deposit build up is good to help speed up corrosion in our tank as well.
+This deposit build-up is good to help speed up corrosion in our tank as well.

 Cleaner water, lower utilities and a longer lifespan for our water heater all sound good to me.
 How about you?